Joshua-of-the-isle/2024_UK_Muslim_Vote_Analysis/Notebooks/Readme.md

-#How the plot was made
+# How the plot was made
+The process Is a bit complex:
+1 First using Muslim notebook religion by constituency was transformed to arrive at Muslim% by constituency 2